 Diagnosing chronic pain is not easy, as there are no tools to quantify pain.
 Diagnosis often involves a series of tests and procedures, as well as a review of symptoms and medical history.

-A doctor will first ask questions about the symptoms and factors that trigger pain.
+A doctor will first ask questions about the symptoms and factors that cause pain.
 These questions may include:

 Blood Testing

 Blood tests are useful in the diagnosis of infections and inflammation.
-People with infection/inflammatory disorder have high levels of white blood cells, and also of inflammatory substances such as the C-reactive protein (CRP).
+People with infection or inflammatory disorders have high levels of white blood cells, and also of inflammatory substances such as the C-reactive protein (CRP).

 A blood test can also help determine if there is the presence of rheumatoid arthritis (RA), gout, or cancer.
 If RA is present, the blood analysis will show positive results for specific proteins called rheumatoid factors.